SFGLab/pyLoopSage/README.md

 ## The model

+### Stochastic Simulation
+Before simulating 3D structures, a stochastic simulation takes place that it purely applies in the locations of cohesins.
+The purpose of it is to create realistic ensemble of cohesin locations, and recontruct their trajectories.
+Otherwise, a molecular simulation alone, could not have enough variability to reconstruct the experimental heatmaps with the same fixed positions.
+Therefore, the stochastic simulation can be seen as a generator of cohesin possible configurations.

 We have a polymer chain with $N_{\text{beads}}$ number of monomers.
 In general we can scale by deault the granularity of the simulation so as to give reasonable results.
 Therefore if we have a `region` counted in genomic coordinates, we can assume that `N_beads=(region[1]-region[0])//2000`.

 Let's assume that each cohesin $i$ can be represented of two coordinates $(m_{i},n_{i})$ we allow three moves in our simulation:

-* Slide both locations randomly (as 1D random walk) or
+* Slide both locations randomly (linearly or as 1D random walk) or
 * Rebind somewhere else.

 In general a good working assumption is that the number of cohesins (or loop extrusion factors LEFs) is $N_{\text{lef}}=2N_{\text{CTCF}}$.